couchbase/xdcrDiffer/README.md

         Additional number of times to retry to resolve the mutation differences -mutationRetriesWaitSecs
-        Seconds to wait in between retries for mutation differences
+        Seconds to wait in between retries for mutation differences -compareType string
+        What to compare during mutationDiff.
+Accepted values are: meta (default), body, both
 ```

 A few options worth noting: